fernandoperigolo/leitura/README.md

 ## Readable - A React and Redux project to Udacity React Nanodegree course
 This project is part of Udacity React Nanodegree course.
+You can see a demo running here, http://leitura.surge.sh/

 ## Installation
 Two easy steps to run this project.